 The Woodlands Mall is a bi-level, enclosed shopping center located 30 miles north of Houston.
-The mall was renovated in 2004 and since then General Growth Properties has included Woodlands in the energy management upgrade plans that span their entire portfolio.
-As MSI of record, we were tasked with introducing a peak demand management program based on advanced energy analytics and real time monitoring of the BMS.
-Read our case study for details on challenges and success of the project, which included a delivery date at the peak of summer heat.
+GGP renovated the mall in 2004.
+Since then, General Growth Properties has included Woodlands in energy management upgrade plans that span their portfolio.
+As MSI of record, we created a peak demand management program based on advanced energy analytics and real time monitoring.
+Read our case study for challenges and success, which included a delivery date at the peak of summer heat.

-Looking a bit deeper into our GGP integration portfolio, we went back to 2012 for a look at the Ala Moana Center Ewa Expansion project.
-This project was great not only because it took our team to beautiful Honolulu, Hawaii, but because it continues to be a shining example of what happens when a property management company uses expansions and retrofits as opportunities to enhance energy management and reduce energy consumption.
-This project case study gets into the details of the systems that OTI integrated throughout the new and existing structures to help GGP exceed its goals.
+In the second new building controls case study, we look at the Ala Moana Center Ewa Expansion project.
+This project is a shining example of how expansions and retrofits can enhance energy management and reduce energy consumption.
+This building controls case study covers the systems OTI integrated throughout the new and existing structures.

-6 Tips to Keep in Mind Before you Hire Someone
+6 Tips to Keep in Mind Before you Hire an Automation Solutions Provider

 Technology continues advancing at astronomical rates and key words like “business intelligence,” “big data” and “analytics” are thrown around more now than Nolan Ryan’s fastball ever was.
 The bottom line is, it’s important to know what’s happening in your business, in our case, your building, so you can make informed decisions about how to cut costs and reduce consumption.
 While we can all agree on that, there are some particulars that you’ll want to look out for when determining the best way to accomplish this goal.
 Here’s where I recommend you start: